Cathy Newman

 Catherine Elizabeth Newman (born 14 July 1974) is an English journalist, and presenter of Channel 4 News.
 She began her career as a newspaper journalist, and had spells at Media Week, The Independent, the Financial Times and The Washington Post.
 She has worked on Channel 4 News since 2006, initially as a correspondent and, since 2011, as a presenter.
+Newman also presents a programme on Times Radio.

 In 2018, she released Bloody Brilliant Women: The Pioneers, Revolutionaries and Geniuses Your History Teacher Forgot to Mention, a book detailing the lives of women in Britain in the 20th and 21st centuries.
-In 2020, she released It Takes Two: A History of the Couples Who Dared to be Different, a book about how great pairs, from romantic couples to sworn rivals, have made history.
+In 2020, she released It Takes Two: A History of the Couples Who Dared to be Different, a book about how great pairs, from rivals to romantic couples, have made history.

-Early life
+Early life and education

-Born in Guildford, Surrey, Newman is the younger daughter of David Newman and Julia Worsdall, both chemistry teachers, and has one sister.
+Born in Guildford, Surrey, Newman is the youngest daughter of David Newman and Julia Worsdall, both chemistry teachers, and has one older sister.
 She attended a fee-paying girls school in Guildford until the age of 16, when she joined Charterhouse, where her father taught, as one of a few girls admitted to the school's sixth form.
 She has said that she stayed silent for years about the sexual harassment and other humiliation she experienced from fellow pupils.
 She was on the path to a career as a violinist or in the legal profession before changing her plans as a result of seeing BBC journalist Kate Adie on television.
 Newman read English at Lady Margaret Hall, Oxford, where she graduated with first-class honours.

 Career

 Early career

 Following university, Newman briefly worked on The Guardian's Books section, then at Media Week (as a trainee) and The Independent (as media business correspondent) before joining the Financial Times (FT) at the age of 23.
 Her older colleague Alice Rawsthorn acted as a mentor at the FT, where Newman worked as a media and then (for three years) political correspondent.
 While Newman was working at the FT, David Yelland, the editor of The Sun, offered her a slot called "Better than Lex" (named after Lex, a column in the Financial Times).
 She seriously considered the offer, but later declined; the experience led to further opportunities in political journalism.
 Newman began a television career in 2000.
 She gained a Laurence Stern fellowship to work at The Washington Post for four months.
-During her period in the US, she followed the 2000 Presidential campaign of Green Party candidate Ralph Nader.
+During her period in the US, she followed the 2000 presidential campaign of Green Party candidate Ralph Nader.